rob-bl8ke/docker-cli/README.md

 docker build -f Dockerfile.dev .
 ```

-Here's the initial file, let's examine it:
+Here's the initial file, let's examine it.
+Its important to target a specific node version to avoid bugs popping up as time progresses.

 ```docker
 FROM node:22-alpine